Balancingrock/SwifterSockets/README.md

 - Updated the references captured by closures.
 - In transmitterClosed the inerface is immediately set to 'nil' to prevent errors in an SSL connectionon closing.
 - Renamed 'abortConnection' to 'connectionWasClosed'.
+- Added sorting to the connection pool.
+- Added closing of the socket on transmitterClosed.

 #### 0.10.5